thalesnunes/gcal_notifier/README.md

 single_events = true
 # How to order the events.
 Default (and recommended) is startTime
 order_by = startTime
+# Custom notification sound, if you would like to choose (it has to be a wav file).
+notification_sound = ~/Music/my_notification.wav

 [CALENDAR1]
 # Name given to the calendar.
 Default is 'Calendar'